UfO711/cs50-extension/README.md

 # cs50-extension
-This is for practicing the use of git and github add some changes here
+## This is for testing the piece of code in cs50
-# a new change here
-# add something on desktop